 You use %HELP to request information on the operation of AID.
-The following information is output to the selected medium: either all the AID commands or the selected command and its operands, or the selected error message with its meaning and possible responses.
+The following information is output to the selected medium: either all the AID commands or the selected command and its operands.

 - By means of the info-target operand you specify the command on which you need further information. - By means of the medium-a-quantity operand you specify to which output media AID is to output the required information.
 By means of this operand you temporarily disable a declaration made via %OUT.